-Action against Medical Accidents (AvMA) has done more than any other organisation to raise awareness of the need for a statutory duty for healthcare providers to be open and honest when harm is caused to patients.
+AvMA has done more than any other organisation to raise awareness of the need for a statutory duty for healthcare providers to be open and honest when harm is caused to patients.
 We have called our campaign "Robbie's Law" in honour of Robbie Powell and his family.
-We very much welcome this new clause, which paves the way for the statutory duty we and many others have been calling for.
+We very much welcome the Government's acceptance at long last that a statutory Duty of Candour is needed.
 This has the potential to be the biggest advance in patient safety and patients' rights in history.
-However, in introducing the amendment Earl Howe confirmed that the current intention is for the duty of candour to be framed in a way that restricts it only to cases of what the NHS defines as "severe harm" or death.
-(See below for a draft of the relevant CQC regulation which we understand the Department of Health plans to introduce).

-We are firmly of the view that a Duty of Candour in this form would not be worthy of the name and would have the gravest unintended consequences.
+However, we are firmly of the view that a Duty of Candour which was restricted to fatal and severe harm cases would not be worthy of the name, and would have the gravest unintended consequences.
 In effect, it would legitimise the cover up of all but the most serious incidents of harm.
-It would undermine existing established guidance (the Being Open guidance) which sets "moderate harm" as the threshold requiring open disclosure.
-It would be inconsistent with the existing contractual requirement on NHS organisations which also uses "moderate harm" as the threshold.
+It would undermine existing established guidance (the Being Open guidance), which sets "moderate harm" as the threshold requiring open disclosure.
+It would be inconsistent with the existing contractual requirement on NHS organisations which also uses "moderate harm" as the threshold and it would lead to increased confusion and bureaucracy.
 It would go against the spirit of what Robert Francis QC advocated in his recommendations for a duty of candour and the recent Clwyd/Hart review of complaints.
 In short it would be a serious step backwards and hamper rather than help moves to bring about a more open and fair culture and full openness with patients when things go wrong.
-Our concerns are shared by a wide range of patients and professional groups, including National Voices - the national umbrella group for health and social care charities.
 This briefing explains in more detail why this would be the case and suggests an alternative approach.